RPT-New measures to lift veil on banks' capital ratios

 Deutsche Bank came under fire on Thursday when it told investors that it managed a better-than-expected improvement to its capital ratio in the fourth quarter, despite losing 2.5 billion euros ($3.4 billion), largely by changing its approach to risk-weighted assets (RWAs).

-Even analysts who specialize in banks’ finances are unable to unravel the figures and work out which banks are really the healthiest or making the most progress, because of inadequate disclosure.
+Even analysts who specialise in banks’ finances are unable to unravel the figures and work out which banks are really the healthiest or making the most progress, because of inadequate disclosure.

 The new measures, which have been publicly endorsed by industry giants including HSBC, Deutsche Bank and Santander , will reveal key insights on the RWAs that feed into the banks’ capital calculations.

-Newly available information will include how much of their RWA improvements come from “optimization,” or model changes such as Deutsche Bank revealed last week.
+Newly available information will include how much of their RWA improvements come from “optimisation”, or model changes such as Deutsche Bank revealed last week.

-“There may be a bank that is neither well capitalized nor liquid, and they may feel concerned that by publishing in greater detail, it will become even more obvious,” Picot said.
+“There may be a bank that is neither well capitalised nor liquid, and they may feel concerned that by publishing in greater detail, it will become even more obvious,” Picot said.

 “The message for them has to be that the market is pretty good right now at understanding banks’ shortcomings.”